Python Integration

 --python

-Alternatively, you can enter the shell with
+Alternatively, you could enter the shell and run the commands with:

 nix develop .#dev-python